-If your kids are lazy, there are some things you can do today to reverse this behaviour!
+If your kids are lazy, there are some things you can do today to reverse this behavior!
 Just a few simple things to keep in mind when trying to handle lazy kids and you can get your kids off the couch in no time at all.

-Pulling kids out of the lazy zone can feel like pulling teeth or talking to a brick wall, but don’t let this disrespectful behaviour stop you from trying to get those kids off the couch and focused on their studies, chores, or other more healthy activities.
+Pulling kids out of the lazy zone can feel like pulling teeth or talking to a brick wall, but don’t let this disrespectful behavior stop you from trying to get those kids off the couch and focused on their studies, chores, or other more healthy activities.

 There are some things that could be causing this laziness such as anxiety, discouragement or frustration, and if you can get to the root of the problem, you can motivate your kids to get up and get active.